 It does NO GOOD for your safety if you are under the snow and your partner is waiting for you at the bottom of the lift.
 If you have any question about what a "timely manner" is to assist someone in a tree well, hold your breath now as you are reading this and the amount of time until you need air is approximately how much time your partner has to help get you out of danger.
 Other factors such as creating an air pocket or the nature of how you fall into the well may extend this critical timeframe.

-#2) Carry the same personal rescue gear as backcountry skiers or snowboarders: a transceiver, shovel, probe, and whistle.
+The same basic essentials as backcountry skiers or snowboarders: a transceiver, shovel, probe, and whistle.

 Hopefully, your partner will have seen what happened and will come to your rescue within minutes.
 If not, experts advise staying calm while waiting for assistance.
 Survival chances are improved if you maintain your air space.
 Over time, heat generated by your body, combined with your rocking motions, will compact the snow, and you may be able to work your way out.